Working With a Project

 3. To save changes, click Apply.

-All information that you specify will be included into the report.
+All information that you specify is included into the fire risk calculation report.

 Saving Changes to a Project

-To avoid the potential risk of losing your work, it is recommended to regularly save changes to the project.
+To prevent the risk of potential loss of work results, it is recommended to regularly save all changes in the project.

-You can also use the Ctrl + S keyboard shortcut.
+You can also use the Ctrl + S hot key.

 Saving a Project With a Different Name

-To save the current project with a different name, follow these steps:
+To save the current project with a different name, do the following:

-2. In the opened window, enter a new name for the project.
+2. In the window that opens, enter a new name for the project.
 If necessary, specify a different location.

-As a result, the project will be saved with a new name.
-Once the new project is created, it will open automatically.
+As a result, the project is saved with a new name.
+The project with the new name becomes the current one.

-When you save a project with a different name, only the name of the project file is changed.
-The name of the project remains the same.
+When you save a project under a different name, only the project file name changes.
+The name of the project itself remains the same.

 Converting a Standard Project To a Demonstration Project

-To convert a standard project to a demonstration project, do the following:
+To convert a standard project to a demo project, do the following:

-The name of a demonstration project file has a “converted” mark.
-Additionally, the extension of a demonstration project file slightly differs from the extension of a standard project file.
-For more information, see Logical Structure of Project Folder.
+The name of the demo project file contains the mark “converted”.
+The file extension of the demo project slightly differs from the extension of the working project file.
+For more details, see Project Directory Structure.

 Closing a Project

-If there are unsaved changes in the project, the corresponding dialog box will be displayed.
+If there are unsaved changes in the project, the corresponding dialog box is displayed.

-• To close the project and discard changes, click No.
+• To close the project without saving changes, click No.

-• To abort and return to the project, click Cancel.
+• To cancel and return to working with the project, click Cancel.